 Of course, he also mentions that most people have strong feelings one way or the other, which might suggest to some that there are merits to both sides, but Miko doesn’t see it that way.

 Indeed, if you align yourselves with Miko’s position, there is no sympathy for any innocent Israeli child who is a victim of a terrorist attack.
 Since he cannot envision a balanced presentation, one can only wonder how to address everything from decades of attacks on Israelis to the assassination of the Israeli Olympic team in Munich in 1972 to the 73 incidents just between 2001-2003 such as the bombing of a nightclub in Jaffa.
+In fact, there have been nearly 25,000 Jews killed in the Arab-Israeli conflict over the last century and those statistics don't enter into Miko's singular condemnation of Israel and Zionism, nor does his peace activism address groups who have killed thousands of Americans on 9/11, hundreds of thousands of Muslims in Syria or any other significant carnage.

 It is also a simple fact of human nature that human beings don't always behave well under this type of duress.
 Looking at figures of domestic violence between couples who ostensibly love each other, it shouldn’t come as a surprise that people at war or faced with a hostile enemy sometimes struggle to use restraint.